uendihoxha/LibrarySystem-JavaFX/README.md

 4. User can return books to the system.
 5. User can check on statistics; how many books are borrowed and how many are returned.

+The maximum number of borrowed books a student can have is 3.